amykatenicho/IoTWorkshop/README.md

 ### Download Azure Device Explorer
 - To register your devices in the Azure IoT Hub Service and to monitor the communication between them you need to install the [Azure Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).
 Follow this link to download the SetupDeviceExplorer.msi file: https://github.com/Azure/azure-iot-sdks/releases.

+### Download the IoT Core Dashboard
+- The Windows 10 IoT Core Dashboard allows you to easily discover and access your tiny devices running Windows IoT Core 10.0.10586 version or later.
+You can download this dashboard from here: https://ms-iot.github.io/content/en-US/GetStarted.htm

 <a name="Task12" />
 ### Setting up your Devices